logging back in: on my terms

 Without the noise, I could focus on what mattered most- my family, my healing, and me.

 This blog is my way back into the online world, but on my terms.
-It’s a space where I can share my story freely without fear of judgment, counting likes, or worrying about trends.
+It’s a space where I can share my art freely without fear of judgment, counting likes, or worrying about trends.

 Here, I post what I want and how I want, without the pressure of what others might think.

 If it resonates with you, I’m glad you’re here.
 And if it doesn’t, that’s okay, too.

 I want this to be a place where honesty and kindness thrive.
 Where we support each other’s messy, beautiful journeys without comparison or competition.